 - Source: National Center for Education Statistics (NCES), AZ Dept. of Education

 Maryland Elementary School ranks among the top 20% of public schools in Arizona for:

 Percent Eligible For Free Lunch

-Maryland Elementary School's student population of 827 students has stayed relatively flat over five school years.
+Maryland Elementary School's student population of 560 students has declined by 33% over five school years.

 Total Classroom Teachers